How to Fly to Paris for Free Using Miles and Points

 Chase Sapphire Reserve

-As one of the most popular travel rewards credit cards, has a long list of travel perks and you can earn 3x points on dining and travel.
+As one of the most popular travel rewards credit cards, has a long list of travel perks and you can earn 3x points on travel (after the first $300 spent annually on travel) and 3x point on dining.

 Each point is worth 1.5x when you redeem for travel booked through Chase Ultimate Rewards.
 Furthermore, there's a decent list of airline and hotel transfer partners.